droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Extra Credit
-Three options for extra credit are:
+Two options for extra credit are:

 1. **Exam Reflection** -- For each midterm exam, **first** complete a correction for each question that you missed, along with *an explanation of why the answer you originally provided was not correct and why your corrected answer is correct.* You will not receive credit for simply correcting your answer, for providing another incorrect answer, or not providing the explanation.
 You must address every question you missed to receive full credit for this portion.
 Second, write *thoughtful* reflections to the following items about the exam